gitpushjoe/zuzu.nvim/readme.md

 > [!Note]
 > `$dir` is explained [here](#core-hooks).

 Finally, zuzu, by default, allows four builds for each profile.
-These builds are labelled by the keybind used to trigger them.
+These builds are labelled by the keymap used to trigger them.
 For example, if you create a profile such as this one:

 ```sh
 ### {{ root: /home/user/project }}